 Figure 1d.
-Chatham Albatross chicks on artificial nests with adjacent decoys (https://www.facebook.com/chathamtaik otrust)
+Chatham Albatross chicks on artificial nests with adjacent decoys (Chatham Taiko Trust).

-The decoys and sound system serve two purposes: (1) They provide visual and auditory stimuli to the developing chicks, which may allow them to re-locate the site when they attain breeding age; and (2) The calls and visual cues may attract others of the species to the site from a distance, and at closer range, the visual cues may encourage the birds to land.
-Juveniles that were not reared at the site but have not yet bred, have the potential to increase the population at the new site if they "decide" to breed there and provide additional population enhancement.
-A number of Short-tailed Albatross subadults that were not reared at the Mukojima translocation site have visited there, including one female that paired with a translocated male and laid an egg there in 2013 and 2014.
+The decoys and sound system serve two purposes: (1) they provide visual and auditory stimuli to the developing chicks, which may allow them to re-locate the site when they attain breeding age; and (2) the calls and visual cues may attract others of the species to the site from a distance, and at closer range, the visual cues may encourage the birds to land.
+Juveniles that were not reared at the site but have not yet bred, have the potential to increase the population at the new site.
+A number of Short-tailed Albatross sub-adults that were not reared at the Mukojima translocation site have visited there, including one female that paired with a translocated male and laid an egg there in 2013 and 2014.